 During 2020 choir members and Friends of CBC worked together remotely to produce a fund-raising musically themed cookery book which is still available for sale.

 The choir has always been involved in a number of cultural and musical events throughout Cheltenham and further afield.

-The choir also participate in overseas concert tours and collaborations with other choirs throughout the UK.
+In the past the choir has participated in overseas concert tours and collaborations with other choirs throughout the UK.

-The choir also arranges fund-raising events and social events for members.
+The choir has also arranged fund-raising events and social events for members.

 a unique, musically-themed recipe book

 Choral Cuisine is a musically themed recipe book containing more than 65 delicious recipes with personal contributions from choir members and Friends of CBC.

 With its gorgeous watercolours Choral Cuisine is a real show-stopper of a recipe book.
 Containing over 65 recipes, contributed by members and associates of the choir and drawn from different parts of the globe, including Russia, France, Spain, Singapore and Hungary, there is something for everyone to enjoy.
 Might you like to try for your Prelude (starter) Pecan, orange and avocado salad with walnut oil dressing?
 Or could you be tempted by Mel’s amazing barbajuans or Tartiflette for your Chorale (main course)?
 Or maybe you have a sweet tooth and would like to sample some Raspberry passion for your Passion (dessert)?
 And when it comes to cakes, well many of us know what fantastic bakes are served up at choir parties.
 Now those mouth-watering recipes, such as Chocolate spice cake, or the delicious Elisenlebkuchen sent in by our friends in the Göttingen Stadtkantorei, are there in the Arias (cakes and bakes) for us to try out for ourselves.
 Choral Cuisine will make a great Christmas present so do save up your pennies and get out your whisks and spatulas in anticipation of this great treat!